- Custom SaaS App Development

 - APIs: Application Programming Interfaces that enable communication between different components of the application and integration with external services.

-SaaS Architecture in Cloud Computing refers to the design and structure of software as a service (SaaS) applications that are deployed and delivered using cloud computing infrastructure and services.
+SaaS architecture in cloud computing refers to the design and structure of software as a service (SaaS) applications that are deployed and delivered using cloud computing infrastructure and services.

-SaaS Architecture Patterns are commonly used design approaches and principles for building software as a service (SaaS) applications.
+SaaS architecture Patterns are commonly used design approaches and principles for building software as a service (SaaS) applications.
 These patterns provide guidelines and best practices for structuring and organizing various components of a SaaS application.